Our content may include links to products from our partners

 - You can continue to live in your home and retain ownership of it.
 By the same token as any mortgage, you must meet your loan obligations, keep your property taxes current as well as other expenses such as insurance, maintenance, and homeowners’ association dues.

 - You have several options on how to take your funds.
 You can get a lump sum, a line of credit that you can draw from as needed, a stream of monthly releases set for a determined length of time or as long as you live in the home or a combination of these.
-But if you elect a fixed-rate loan, you will automatically receive a single disbursement lump sum payment.
+But if you select a fixed-rate loan, you will automatically receive a single disbursement lump-sum payment.
 The other payment options are available only for adjustable-rate mortgages.

 - You can use the funds from your reverse mortgage to pay off the existing mortgage on your home.
 Although there will be a lien on your home on account of the outstanding amount of your reverse mortgage, you will not be required to make monthly principal and interest payments.
 This will free you from the monthly mortgage payment expense.
 However, you still need to pay back your loan as well as other expenses in relation to it and to ownership of your property.